NonerKao/PMU_enhancement_proposal/proposal.md

-### Preface

-Many modern processors provide performance monitoring unit (PMU), which is a set of counters/controls often used by software tools like **perf** in Linux or **hwpmc** in BSDs.
-Current RISC-V privileged spec also includes PMU-related features, but we claim that they are not sufficient for general use of performance monitoring.
+The current facility provided by RISC-V hardware performance monitors (HPM) is not sufficient for general use, e.g. **perf** in Linux or **hwpmc** in BSDs.
 In this proposal, we will address what current spec lacks and provide the solutions we have in Andes Technology, taking Linux perf as an example.
-We believe that this proposal will serve as a starting point of discussion towards improving RISC-V PMU.
+We believe that this proposal will serve as a starting point of discussion towards improving RISC-V HPM.

 ### Background -- Perf Sampling